Hairum-Qureshi/mern-blog/MARKDOWN/notes.md

 JSON.stringify(jsonCode, null, "\t");
 ```

+3. **ALWAYS** make sure that your .env file is not being sent to yout Github repo!

 ## DEALING WITH EXPRESS SESSION WITH TYPESCRIPT

 - This YouTube video covered how to set up the configurations for Express Session with TypeScript: